 People for the Ethical Treatment of Animals (PETA)

 I asked Daphna Nachminovitch if she’d please address those questions before I published her letter.
-You guessed it: there was no reply.*
+You guessed it: I waited several days, but there was no reply.*

 *Hey!
 They replied!